 Provide the operational control for suppression services in support of the Jurisdictional Agency’s mission.

+Provide supervision and support including oversight, direction, and logistical support for all wildfires.

 Provide fire detection coverage based on levels of lightning activity and human use, or at a Jurisdictional Agency’s request.

 Determine and document the location, management option, and cause of each incident.